aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/calculations.md

 > To change the current default user, use 'verdi install --only-config'
 > To change the daemon user, use 'verdi daemon configureuser'
 > ```
-> just follow the instructions and run
+> Just follow the instructions by running
 > ```terminal
 > $ verdi daemon configureuser
 > ```
-> And allow your user to run the daemon
+> and provide the email address of your profile in order to allow your user to run the daemon
 >
 > ```terminal
 > > Current default user: some.body@xyz.com